My Ives Family Genealogy

 Note: Scraper Protection: If you see this page anywhere else on the Internet besides here...PLEASE contact me...Thank You ~ Delia Pacheco

-Georgianna was a Baroness
+She was a Baroness

-She was quite beautiful, her hair was snow-white by the age of 25 (thank goodness I did not inherit that!) she had three beautiful sisters Edith, Grace and Annie.
+Georgianna was quite beautiful, her hair was snow-white by the age of 25 (thank goodness I did not inherit that!) she had three beautiful sisters Edith, Grace and Annie.

 With a chocolate bar

-Another memory of my grandmother, was her love for Lilacs...It was known that she would always wear Lilacs on her hats.
+One other memory of my grandmother, was her love for Lilacs...It was known that she would always wear Lilacs on her hats.

-Supposedly when she got married, the streets to the Frauenkirche church in Dresden was lined with Violets and Lilacs...as well as the decorated carriage.
+Supposedly when she got married, the streets to the Frauenkirche (church) in Dresden was lined with Violets and Lilacs...as well as the decorated carriage.

 Stories shared by my Aunt